Our senior management team

 Chief Executive Officer

-At Jigsaw, Joseph leads the Senior Management Team to bring together the three main areas of our work – influencing change, strengthening communities and delivering services.
-He also works closely with our Board to evolve and implement the strategic plan for Jigsaw.
+At Jigsaw, Joseph leads the Senior Management Team and works closely with our Board and youth advocates to evolve and implement the strategic plan for Jigsaw, Together 2022-2025, seeking to achieve better mental health outcomes for young people.

 Director of Education and Community